Saifuddin53/Video-Player/README.md

 ## Screens

 1. **Home Screen**
-   *The main screen where users can select video files or choose to start a new conversion.*
+   *The main screen is where users can select video files or start a new conversion.*

 2. **Video Playback**
    *Playback of an M3U8 video using ExoPlayer.*